EVerest/everest-utils/docker/everest-docker-image/README.md

 ```

 ## Run EVerest with OCPP 2.0.1 in docker
-To run EVerest with OCPP 2.0.1 you can use the provided docker-compose.yaml with the example run-ac-pwm.sh script
+To run EVerest with OCPP 2.0.1 you can use the provided docker-compose.yaml with the example run-config-fallback.sh script